Merlin-Collaboration/Merlin/README.md

 # Merlin++ 5.02

 Welcome to Merlin++!!
 We hope you enjoy your stay.
 The current version of Merlin++ is 5.02.
+The follow provides a very quick build guide.
+For a full in-depth installation guide please refer to the provided QuickStartGuide.pdf in the `Documentation` directory.

 ## Building Merlin++